farhiongit/message-in-the-bottle/README.md

 Threads can synchronize using the producer/consumer pattern.
 Consumer threads (possibly several) trigger when they receiver messages sent by producer threads (possibly several).

+Messages are managed in a thread-safe message queue.
 Each message is consumed by excatly one consumer thread.

 ## Unbuffered message queue

-The created queue is unbuffered by default.
+The created message queue is unbuffered by default.
 Such an unbuffered queue is suitable to synchronize threads running concurrently.

 ## Buffered message queue